 \begin{assumption} Potential outcomes follow a linear factor model,

-where $\bm{Z}_j$ is a $(r \times 1)$ vector of observed covariates; $\bm{\theta}_t$ and $\bm{\gamma}_t$ are $(r \times 1)$ vectors of unknown parameters; $\bm{\mu}_j$ is a $(F \times 1)$ vector of unobserved covariates; $\bm{\lambda}_t$ and $\bm{\eta}_t$ are $(F \times 1)$ vectors of unknown parameters; $\epsilon_{jt}$ and $\xi_{jt}$ are unobserved random shocks. \end{assumption} Equation (\ref{eqn:FactorModelN}) is the linear factor model for potential outcomes under no treatment that is commonly employed in the literature as a benchmark model to analyze the properties of synthetic control estimators \citep[see, e.g.,][]{abadie2010synthetic, ferman2019properties}.
+where $\bm{Z}_j$ is a $(R \times 1)$ vector of observed covariates, $\bm{\theta}_t$ and $\bm{\gamma}_t$ are $(R \times 1)$ vectors of unknown parameters, $\bm{\mu}_j$ is a $(F \times 1)$ vector of unobserved covariates, $\bm{\lambda}_t$ and $\bm{\eta}_t$ are $(F \times 1)$ vectors of unknown parameters, and $\epsilon_{jt}$ and $\xi_{jt}$ are unobserved random shocks. \end{assumption} Equation (\ref{eqn:FactorModelN}) is the linear factor model for potential outcomes under no treatment, a benchmark commonly used in the literature to analyze the properties of synthetic control estimators \citep[see, e.g.,][]{abadie2010synthetic, ferman2021properties}.
 Equation (\ref{eqn:FactorModelI}) extends the linear factor structure to potential outcomes under treatment.
-The reason for extending the linear factor model to treated outcomes is that, in contrast to the usual setting of synthetic control estimation with observational data, experimental synthetic control designs require the choice of a treatment group in addition to the choice of a comparison group. \cite{agarwal2021synthetic} have also considered a linear factor model over multiple treatment arms to estimate individual responses under different interventions.
+The reason for this extension is that, in contrast to synthetic control estimation with observational data, synthetic control designs require the choice of a treatment group in addition to the choice of a comparison group.